Praneeth-18/kube-burner-demo/README.md

    - `loadGeneratorReplicas: 2`
    - shorter `loadGeneratorRampIntervalSeconds`
 3. Rerun kube-burner with a new UUID and watch for latency spikes or `http_5xx` errors.
-4. Recover by scaling the backend:
+4. Recover by scaling the backend (the patch job will automatically raise it to `backendScaleReplicas`, but you can still experiment manually):

    ```bash
    kubectl scale deployment demo-backend \